Vachenzo/checkio-empire-skew-symmetric-matrix/info/total.md

 **How it is used:**

-Skew-symmetric matrices can be useful for the cross product, an operation in mathematics used in the calculation of movement of forces.
+Skew-symmetric matrices can be useful for the cross product, an operation in mathematics used in the calculation of movement of military forces.
 Matrixes are basis for the linear algebra and vector graphics.

 **Precondition:**